cpassafaro/game-of-war/README.md

 The game ends when one player has won all the cards.

-//These are the specifications of how to interact with the console to play the game!///
+## These are the specifications of how to interact with the console to play the game!

 player entry keys to know:
 war.playCard()